Trade directory · Kaneohe metro · Hawaii

 Submit application

-File contractor license application with Hawaii DCCA including experience verification, references, and $185 application fee
+File contractor license application with Hawaii DCCA including experience documentation, fees, and required forms.
+Application fee is $75.

 02/05